State of California Home Page

 Practice clean and green boating habits

-The Boating Clean and Green Campaign is an education and outreach program that promotes environmentally sound boating practices to marine business and boaters in California.
+The Boating Clean and Green Program is an education and outreach program that promotes environmentally sound boating practices to marine business and boaters in California.
+The program is conducted by the California State Parks Division of Boating and Waterways and the California Coastal Commission.

 Help restore coastal habitat